leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 Privacy Policy for Leighton Avant-Garde Haus, L.AgH, LLC and Subsidiaries

-The Leighton Haus properties, Leighton Avant-Garde Haus and Xerataus IQX, Official GitHub links for Leighton Avant-Garde Haus and Xerataus IQX, Official Lucien Leighton Website(s).
+The Leighton Haus properties, Leighton Avant-Garde Haus and Xerataus IQX, Official GitHub links for Leighton Avant-Garde Haus and Xerataus IQX, Official Tristan Leighton contact site(s).
 This Privacy Policy document contains types of information that is collected and recorded by 'theleightonhaus (Leighton Avant-Garde Haus)' properties and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.
-This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in theleightonhaus.
-This policy is not applicable to any information collected offline or via channels other than this website, Xerataus IQX USER DATA, and LucienLeighton.com
+This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in IQX.
+This policy is not applicable to any information collected offline or via channels other than this website, Xerataus IQX USER DATA, Consent
-Consent

 By using our websites, you hereby consent to our Privacy Policy and agree to its terms.